By Tia Fabi

 Tia: What brought you to Rogue Matter?
 Can you give us a sneak peak of some of the projects you’re working on?

-Renae: I worked with Roger Mincheff during my time at Top Cow Productions when he and his company Space Dog were sharing our space and doing some joint projects.
+Renae: I worked with some of the higher ups at Rogue Matter during my time at Top Cow Productions.
 We’ve always had a fun banter and enjoyed working together, but it was always in a more tangential form.
-When he introduced me to RM, I was excited to be a part of something new and unique.
+When they introduced me to RM, I was excited to be a part of something new and unique.
 It’s an opportunity for me to roll my sleeves up and dig into the world of multiple mediums like podcasts and prose and audiobooks and short films that I’ve always wanted to work on, but the opportunity didn’t arise in companies with a smaller focus—like comics.
 It’s also a chance for me to do my very FAVORITE thing, which is to find new voices and give them opportunities.
 I will admit that the most satisfying moments of my life have come when artists have approached me at conventions, or where ever our paths cross later, and commented that I gave them their break into comics.
 It really does fill me with the most joy.

 Tia: Do you have any acting projects coming up?